liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 - During a render, set a portlet session attribute to a unique value such as `System.nanoTime()` and render the portlet session value to the HTML output.
 Submit an action and call `ExternalContext.invalidate()` and re-render the portlet session value.
 The value must be null after invalidation.

+[<a name="6.148"></a>6.148] TODO: setResponseHeader(String,String) (bridge-tck-main-portlet)

+- In the HEADER_PHASE call `ExternalContext.setResponseHeader("headerPhase", "true")` and then verify that the header is present in the page via Javascript.
+It is not possible to test during the RESOURCE_PHASE since the jsf.js client-side library is in control of the XHR dispatched via f:ajax.

 ## <a name="7"></a>Chapter 7 Tests